 Joe will show you how Manchester really is a city built on the people who call it home, through the rise and fall of music venues, public artworks and the other traces that these people leave behind.
 As someone who claims to be unbiased when it comes to football, expect an even coverage of both blue and red Manchester teams.

-Starting at the Piccadilly Tap at 11 am, each tour lasts around 2 hours.
+Starting at the Piccadilly Tap at 11 am, the tours run on both Saturdays at a fixed price and Sundays on a pay as you feel basis.
+Each tour lasts around 2 hours and will give you a great introduction to the city centre.
 Tours have to be booked in advance so be sure to get in contact via the Rock and Goal website.
+Depending on demand extra tours can sometimes be scheduled at alternative times so be sure to get in touch to be made aware of all the options.